On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Average costs per unit time

-In Section~\ref{sec:hv-ag-transformation}, we provide a slight modification of the transformation introduced by Akian \& Gaubert~\cite{akianGaubert2013}.
+In Section~\ref{sec:hv-ag-transformation}, we provide a slight modification of the transformation introduced by Akian and Gaubert~\cite{akianGaubert2013}.
 Since it can be viewed as an extension of the HV transformation described in Section~\ref{sec:hoffm-vein-transf}, we refer to the transformation given in Section~\ref{sec:hv-ag-transformation} as the \textit{HV-AG} transformation.
 Like the HV transformation, the HV-AG transformation produces a discounted MDP with transition probabilites.
 According to Theorem~\ref{thm:optEqs} in Section~\ref{sec:results-1}, for an average-cost MDP with transition probabilities $q$ satisfying Assumption~HT and the Compactness Conditions given in Section~\ref{sec:results}, the HV-AG transformation reduces the original problem to a discounted one.
 The finite state and action case is considered in Section~\ref{sec:finite-state-action}.
+The Borel-state case is treated in Section~\ref{sec:extens-unco-state-1}.